Bridge and pencil with stick figures crossing

 Students who do not earn a score sufficient for placement into a calculus course have the option to retake the test for a maximum of two attempts.
 Remediation is required after two attempts.
 Students have the option to enroll in an online zero-credit course through the Office of the Registrar.
 Students may retake the placement test after making sufficient progress in the online course.
 For more information, please contact Susan Smith ([email protected]).

-The Modern Language Department is prepared to evaluate proficiency for French, German, Russian, and Spanish for placement purposes.
-For other languages, the means for demonstrating proficiency must be arranged by the student and approved by the Department.
+The World Languages and Cultures Department is prepared to evaluate proficiency for French, German, Mandarin Chinese, Russian, Italian, Portuguese and Spanish for placement purposes.

-All students who have had two or more years of a modern language in high school and wish to study that language at Stetson must take a placement exam.
-If they have taken four years of that language in high school, they will be placed in a 102 level or above, depending on placement test results.
+Those with four years of that language in high school will be placed in a 102 level or above, depending on placement test results.
 Students with fewer than four years of high school modern language will be placed into an appropriate level of that language based on individual case evaluations of their placement scores and years of previous exposure.